 If you’d like the recipe on paper, click here.

 If you’re chomping at the bit to share your secret tips, ingredients, alternate cooking methods or sides, you’re free to jump on down to the comment section below and do that now.
 We honestly cannot wait to hear the variety you have to offer.

 If, however, you’re content to just keep reading, we’re content to keep entertaining.

-Next, we’d like to delve into the history of stroganoff.
+Next, we’d like to delve into the history of Stroganoff.
 Stroganoff originated in Russia around the mid-nineteenth century from a family of its own name.
-Purportedly, the Count Grigory Stroganov suffered from bad teeth.
+Purportedly, Count Grigory Stroganov suffered from bad teeth.
 To ease the process of eating, his French chef (a symbol of Russian nobility of the time), chopped the beef into small cubes, dredged it in flour, and cooked it in a cream sauce to help it go down more easily (Eremeeva; “Beef Stroganoff”).